abhardwajnv/CarND-Path-Planning-Project/Model_Documentation.md

 ### 1. The car is able to drive at least 4.32 miles without incident.

-With my current implementation Car is able to drive 10 Miles in the simulator without any incidents.
+With my current implementation Car is able to drive 9.33Miles in the simulator without any incidents.
 Check below image for Reference:

 ![alt text][image1]